 History and Context

 The UNFCCC was adopted in 1992 during the Earth Summit in Rio de Janeiro and entered into force in 1994.
-Since then, the COP has convened annually to:
+Since then, the COP has convened almost every year to:

 - Review progress on commitments under the Convention.